 If I want to have "Non-Wine related, non-promotional events" that exceed two per year, what is required?

 A Pre-Development meeting is required.
-Environmental Review is required based upon site specific conditions ("Environmental Impact Assessment Questionnaire" and fee required).
+Environmental Review is required based upon site specific conditions ("Environmental Questionnaire" and fee required).
 A "Minor Use Permit (MUP)" (application fee required) must be approved by the Planning Commission (public noticing required).
 The events are subject to conditions of approval of the MUP which are based upon the list of typical requirements.
 The applicant will need to obtain all applicable permits and plan approvals (Improvement Plans, Grading Permit, Building Permit, Environmental Health permit and Fire Department approvals).

 What are the requirements for a winery that includes a tasting room, wine-related events, as well as non-wine related events?